CATDIMA/StillAlive/README.md

 $ still-alive
 $ still-alive -p
 $ sudo still-alive
-/*these 3 commands won't turn off your PC*/
+/*these three commands won't turn off your PC*/

 $ sudo still-alive -p
+# still-alive -p
-/*this one will*/
+/*these two will*/
 ```
 **IMPORTANT:** _Running this program in a tty console is crucial because it can play sound on a buzzer only from the console.
 The appearance and its behavior were developed for using in the console_

 ## Installation

-Make sure you have all of the following packages before compiling:
+Make sure you have all of the following packages before compilation:
 - cmake
 - libreadline-dev
 - libncurses-dev